serenity-rs/serenity/examples/README.md

 11 => Create Message Builder: How to send embeds and files.
 12 => Collectors: How to use the collectors feature to wait for messages and reactions.
 13 => Gateway Intents: How to use intents to limit the events the bot will recieve.
+14 => Global Data: How to use the client data to share data between commands and events safely.
 ```

 2. Manualy running: